ForgottenMask/Umbrafex/README.md

+# Umbrafex
-Umbrafex is a psychological horror anthology where every choice leads to a different nightmare.
+a psychological horror anthology where every choice leads to a different nightmare.
 Featuring multiple interconnected stories, the game’s main narrative unfolds in the shadowy depths of America’s National Parks—where untouched wilderness hides something far more sinister than the natural world.
 By day, the forests feel alive with mystery; by night, they become hunting grounds for ancient horrors, restless spirits, and the echoes of human cruelty.
 Each story in Umbrafex dives into a different layer of fear—survival against the unknown, unraveling cryptic folklore, and confronting the darkest corners of the human mind.
 Players must navigate branching paths, solve environmental puzzles, and endure relentless tension, never knowing if the next step will lead to salvation or doom.

-A psychological horror anthology set in America’s National Parks.

-Umbrafex is a horror game featuring multiple branching storylines that blend psychological tension, folklore, and survival elements.
+##Umbrafex is a horror game featuring multiple branching storylines that blend psychological tension, folklore, and survival elements.
 The main narrative unfolds in the eerie wilderness of National Parks, where ancient forces and human cruelty blur the line between myth and reality.

-Repository Includes:
+## Repository Includes:

-Features
+### Features

 • Multiple branching storylines with psychological horror themes
 • Main narrative set in U.S. National Parks
 • Modular code structure for extending or modding
 • Single-player experience with potential for expansion

-Tech Stack
+## Tech Stack

 • Unreal Engine 5.6 (C++ & Blueprints)
 • Custom narrative system
 • Modular gameplay framework
 • Narrative framework for branching storylines
 • Environmental systems for survival and exploration
 • Documentation for extending or modding